cjerrington/cjerrington.github.io/src/posts/2023/2023-04-14-console-speech-api-and-beeps.md

 ---
 title: Console Speech API and Beeps
-excerpt: How to make your computer talk with you using the .NET Speech assembly.
+description: How to make your computer talk with you using the .NET Speech assembly.
 tags:
   - powershell
   - 100DaysToOffload